phantomsatsuki/yanfei-guide/yanfei-guide.md

 ![Supreme Amnesty](images/constellations/c4.png)
 *When Done Deal is used: Creates a shield that absorbs up to 45% of Yanfei's Max HP for 15s.
 This shield absorbs Pyro DMG 250% more effectively.*

-This provides a shield.
+Provides a shield.
 It contributes nothing to DPS directly, but makes fighting in close range more comfortable.
 The duration is the same as the ult.
-Overall it's good to have.
+It's good to have but not necessary.

 ### C5: Abiding Affidavit
 ![Abiding Affidavit](images/constellations/c5.png)